 To troubleshoot I pulled out my spray adhesive and lightly sprayed the fabric before sticking the tape.
 It helped keep the tape in place and from popping up on the sides.

-I broke out the big guns, Frog Tape to see if their paint lock technology could help me out while I used a small artist paint brush to fill in to keep a straight black line.
+I was a little bummed to find that was still some bleeding of dark paint into the light paint.
+So I broke out the big guns, aka Frog Tape to see if their paint lock technology could help me out while I used a small artist paint brush to fill in to keep a straight black line.

 Even after doing this and letting it dry completely, there was still a little bleed.
 So I put my metaphorical fine artist hat on and created straight lines by hand.

-I am so happy to say that it worked!!
-To see how to assemble and wrap this DIY headboard, refer back to my first DIY headboard post.
+To see how to assemble and wrap this DIY upholstered headboard.
 I used a combination of my Ryobi Airstrike stapler and a hand stapler.
+But first I use spray adhesive to attach the back of the fabric to the batting and upholstery foam.

-It was exactly what I wanted and I didn’t have to make a trip to downtown LA to buy fabric.
+I am very pleased with how this came out!
+It was exactly what I wanted and I didn’t have to make a trip to downtown LA to go to multiple fabric stores which saves me time and money!

-When in doubt.
-Work with what you have.
+“When in doubt.
+Work with what you have.“

-Every time I look at this headboard now, I am super proud of finishing it and not quitting when I hit a couple speed bumps with the black lines.
+Every time I look at this headboard now, I am super proud of finishing it and not quitting when I hit a couple of speed bumps with the black lines.

-Let me know what you think of this project?
+Let me know what you think of this project.
 Would you try it?
 Let me know in the comments below.

 Looks great!!
 You have a lot more patience than I do. 🙂 I know you mentioned black lines…is the dark color black or navy?